-When a military spouse is unable to continue an employment relationship because of the military service member's permanent change of military station or the military spouse loses employment as a result of the military service member's discharge from the military, then the cessation of employment meets the termination component of the definition of dislocated worker.
-The military spouse's cessation of employment due to the military service member's permanent change of military station or their discharge from the military can also be considered to meet the "unlikely to return to a previous industry or occupation" criterion of the definition of dislocated worker.
-This criterion of the definition of dislocated worker recognizes the breadth of job types and considers whether the individual is likely to return to either their prior industry or (not "and") occupation.
-Furthermore, the phrase specifically uses the term "unlikely" to return; thus, the standard for determining the likelihood of return is not absolute; instead, it is a matter of judgment based on relevant circumstances.
-In the majority of cases, the circumstances in which military spouses are required to leave a job/occupation as a result of the military service member's transfer do not position the spouse to return immediately to their previous industry or occupation, particularly at the same level for one or more of following reasons.
+When military spouses are unable to continue employment relationships because of their military service members' permanent change of military station or military spouses lose employment as a result of military service members' discharge from the military, that cessation of employment meets the termination criterion for the dislocated worker program.

+Military spouse cessation of employment due to their military service members' permanent change of military station or discharge also meets the unlikely to return to a previous industry or occupation criterion.
+This criterion recognizes the breadth of job types and considers whether the individual is likely to return to either their prior industry or (not and) occupation.
+In other words, the standard for determining the likelihood of return is not absolute.
+Instead, it is a matter of judgment based on relevant circumstances.
+In the majority of cases, the circumstances in which military spouses are required to leave jobs or occupations as a result of military service member transfers do not position military spouses for immediate return to previous industries or occupations, particularly at the same level for one or more of following reasons.